openbase/bco.website/www/developer/installation.md

 ## BCO Core Component Development Preparations

 ::: info
-This section is only required if you plan to extend or bugfix any BCO core components.
+This section is only required if you plan to extend or bug-fix any BCO core components.
 :::

 Before diving into the BCO core development the sourcecode needs to be downloaded and compiled for each submodule.
-Because BCO presists of many submodules provided by different repositories you can use the openbase developer tools to simplify the handling.
+Because BCO persists of many submodules provided by different repositories you can use the openbase developer tools to simplify the handling.
 Therefore, the first step is to download and install those tools via:
 ```
 cd ~/workspace/openbase
 git clone -b master https://github.com/openbase/developer.tools.git
 cd developer.tools
 ./install.sh
 ```
-Than we prepare the workspace and download the latest submodule soucecode.
+Then the workspace needs to be prepared by download the latest submodule source-code.
 ```
 cd ~/workspace/openbase/bco
 ./workspace-prepare.sh
 ./workspace-update.sh
 ```
 If the workspace is prepared, we can use the ```all``` script to ease all submodule operations.
 It just executes the given command for all submodules.
-Therefore, the following command can be used to compile and install all summodule binaries into oure workspace:
+Therefore, the following command can be used to compile and to install all submodule binaries into the workspace:
 ```
 cd ~/workspace/openbase/bco
 all ./install.sh